yxing6/ENPH353_Lab3/README.md

 ## Objectives
 - Learn how to create simulated worlds
-- Learn how to create simulated agents
+- Learn how to create simulated robots
 - Understand how to launch basic ROS systems
 - Control a simulated robot from sensor feedback